0atman/noboilerplate/scripts/Stop Writing Rust.md

 There's an ugly 70s concrete road bridge next to it these days.

-But I know which one will be still standing in another 161 years.
+But I know which one probably still be standing in ANOTHER 161 years.

 ---